Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

 Per the CDC, it is no longer necessary to quarantine after contact with someone who had COVID-19.
 If you are exposed to someone who has tested positive for COVID-19, the CDC recommends wearing a quality mask for 10 days and getting tested at day five after exposure.
 If symptoms arise and you suspect you might have COVID, it is advisable to isolate until you receive a negative test result.

 Be prepared to quarantine

-However, depending on your level of immunosuppression and risk, your doctor may have specific quarantine advice for you.
-If you do decide to quarantine as a precaution or end up getting symptoms (which would require you to quarantine), you should keep your loved ones informed about your situation so they can be ready to provide help as needed.
+However, depending on your level of immunosuppression and risk, your doctor may have specific advice for you.
+If you do decide to isolate as a precaution or end up getting symptoms, you should keep your loved ones informed about your situation so they can be ready to provide help as needed.

 “Given that immunocompromised individuals can be at higher risk for severe COVID-19 and may not respond as well to COVID-19 vaccines, depending on their underlying level and type of immunocompromise, it is important that they have a support system checking in on them to make sure that they are doing well and have all of the necessary supplies and resources they will need for their isolation period,” says Dr. Ramirez.

-In terms of keeping distance from the infected individual you live with, if they tested positive for COVID-19 and had symptoms, the CDC says they can be around others if it’s been:
+In terms of keeping distance from the infected individual you live with, if they tested positive for COVID-19 and had symptoms, the CDC says they can be around others (with a mask) if it’s been: